MaastrichtU-IDS/cookiecutter-python-package/README.md

 # 🍪🐍 Cookiecutter for Python package

-A [cookiecutter](https://github.com/cookiecutter/cookiecutter) for making new Python package repositories.
+A [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for making new Python package repositories.

-This template is different from [@audreyfeldroy](https://github.com/audreyfeldroy)'s [cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) because it uses the `hatch` build backend, `mkdocs` for the documentation website, and `typer` for the optional CLI.
-If you're looking for something similar but not quite like this, try her package or see her [list of alternatives](https://cookiecutter-pypackage.readthedocs.io/en/latest/readme.html#similar-cookiecutter-templates).
+This template uses the `hatch` build backend, `mkdocs` for the documentation website, and `typer` for the optional CLI.
+If you're looking for something similar but not quite like this see this [list of alternatives templates](https://cookiecutter-pypackage.readthedocs.io/en/latest/readme.html#similar-cookiecutter-templates).

 ## 🛠️ Getting Started